gonzalofdz/poshli/.github/DEVELOPER.md

 # Welcome! :zap:

-If you are reading this document then you are interested in contributing to the lispo project, many thanks for that! :clap:
+If you are reading this document then you are interested in contributing to the poshli project, many thanks for that! :clap:
 All contributions are welcome: ideas, documentation, code, patches, bug reports, feature requests, etc.  And you don't need to be a programmer to speak up.